 You can read more about RV LIFE Trip Wizard in this article from Do It Yourself RV.

 When you’re looking for trusted insight about RV parks, turn to other RVers for the most trusted reviews.
-RV LIFE Campgrounds (formerly known as Campground Reviews) is the web’s oldest and largest resource of reviews for campgrounds, RV parks, and RV resorts.
+RV LIFE Campgrounds (formerly known as RV LIFE Campgrounds) is the web’s oldest and largest resource of reviews for campgrounds, RV parks, and RV resorts.
 Specifically designed to collect and display data useful for RVers that you won’t find on the big generic review sites.

 RVers leave feedback on the campground itself and their specific site that they camped in.
 This allows you to understand what it will be like navigating the interior roads of the campground.
 Are there tight turns, scraping branches, obstacles or poor road conditions?